lovexyn0827/MessMod/README.md

 ##### `/poi getDistanceToNearestOccupied <pos>`

-Get the distance (Maybe the Manhattan distance, and the unit may be a subchunk) to the nearest working station.
+Get the distance (Maybe the Manhattan distance, and the unit may be a subchunk) to the nearest working site of villagers.

 ##### `/poi scan <center> <radius> <type>`